Understanding frozen shoulder – What is it?

-Physiotherapy is widely accepted in the conservative management of Frozen Shoulder.
+Physiotherapy is widely accepted in the conservative management of Frozen Shoulders.
 Several studies have demonstrated physiotherapy as an adjunctive intervention in providing excellent results.

 NSAIDs were more effective when used combined with physiotherapy compared to NSAIDs alone.
 Steroid injection, in conjunction with physiotherapy, provided better outcomes compared to intraarticular injection alone.

-Physiotherapy and home exercises are provided as a first-line treatment for frozen shoulder.
+Home exercises for frozen shoulder and physiotherapy are a common first-line treatment for frozen shoulder.